jakeherold/weather-app/README.md

 # To-Do List
-* Get basic DB functionality up (mostly done, may need cleanup)
+* ~~Get basic DB functionality up~~
-* Get basic API call functionality up (got it up and running, need to connect it to DB functions now)
+* ~~Get basic API call functionality up~~
-* Get it to run on a vagrant server
+* Get it to run on a vagrant server (been testing after various stages, but now need to finish validating that it still runs)
+* Get REST API up and running.
+* True-up REST API function to Vagrant box
 * Sort out puppet things

 # Limitations